How To Connect Dominant 7th Arpeggios In Blues

-Connecting arpeggios in blues - Fluid lines
+Connecting arpeggios in blues - How to Create Fluid lines

 Example with the bars 1 & 2 of the C blues below.
 We will play two dominant 7th arpeggios, respectively C7 and F7.
 They are connected by the third (E) of the C dominant 7th arpeggio and the tonic (F) of F dominant 7th arpeggio.